-In May 1861, the city of Brewton began as a train station under Edmund Troupe Bruton.
+In May 1861, Brewton began as a train station under Edmund Troupe Bruton.
 The city was originally known as Newport when barges made runs to and from Pensacola, Florida, on the Murder and Burnt Corn Creeks before the installation of rail.
-During the Civil War rail lines were severed, and small lumber mills were damaged or destroyed.
-However, after the war those who returned or arrived rebuilt the Brewton economy, began a school, and established small businesses.
-Into the 1870s a new European demand for lumber opened the way for creation of numerous timber and lumber operations.
-The Conecuh-Escambia river system became a timber artery to the Gulf.
+During the Civil War, rail lines were severed, and small lumber mills were damaged or destroyed.
+After the war, those who returned or arrived rebuilt the Brewton economy, began a school, and established small businesses.
+In the 1870s, a new European demand for lumber opened the way for the creation of numerous timber and lumber operations.
+The Conecuh-Escambia River System became a timber artery to the Gulf of Mexico.

-Brewton became a town on 13 February 1885 and later became the seat of Escambia County, Alabama.
-Brewton was known in past times as “the richest little town in the South”.
-Brewton’s high per capita income was created by a small number of “lumber barons,” as they are remembered, who arrived at the end of the last century to cut pine and stayed to build extraordinary homes along Belleville and Evergreen avenues.
+Brewton became a town on February 13, 1885, and later was named the seat of Escambia County, Alabama.
+In the past, Brewton was known as “the richest little town in the South.”
+Brewton’s high per capita income was created by a small number of “lumber barons,” who arrived at the end of the 19th century to cut pine and stay to build extraordinary homes along Belleville and Evergreen Avenues.

 Don’t miss these things to do: